mtmosier/sf-i-voice-companion/README.md

   * No, you cannot.
 The VA demo only allows up to 20 voice commands.
 At the time of this writing this profile is using over 1,300 commands.
 It would be very difficult to compress it down to only 20.
 6. I don't like the weapon group names or ship names you selected.
 Can I change them?
   * Yes, absolutely.
 Open the profile in VoiceAttack and edit the command labeled "[Config] General" under the "Configuration" category.
 Edit the variables ">>weaponGroupNameList" and/or ">>shipNameListStr" to better reflect your play style.
 These must be formatted as a semi-colon (;) separated list.
+  * After making changes to these variables you must reload the profile before they will take affect.
+You can do this by switching to another profile and switching back, or by restarting VoiceAttack.